Never miss an important update |

 The price-earnings ratio and dividend yields were normally used as indicators.

-But, decision making based on financial factors is very important for companies and it requires monetary liquidity – that is one of the key barriers for potential businesses.
+But, decision-making based on financial factors is very important for companies and requires monetary liquidity – one of the key barriers for potential businesses.

-There is a need to measure the degree of capital intensity to determine if an organization is capital or labour intensive.
+Measuring the degree of capital intensity is necessary to determine if an organization is capital or labour-intensive.

 Traditional measures of capital intensity (not based on value-added figures) were –